rricard/reactive-graphql/docs/advanced/client-network-layer.md

 }
 ```

-- `SchemaUpdate` - Represents an update to a query
+- `StoreUpdate` - Represents an update to a query
   - `path: Array<string>` - Represents the position in the client store of
     the element updated
   - `data: mixed` - The data to push at this path